The cost of maintaining and repairing a Lincoln is about $230 more than the industry average, according to data from RepairPal.

 - 60,000 miles: Battery replacement, brake rotor inspection, belt and hose check

 While Lincoln no longer provides free maintenance on its new vehicles, it does offer other perks.
-For example, when your car’s in the shop, Lincoln may provide you with a free loaner car so you can carry on with your day (as long as your Lincoln is still in its powertrain warranty period).
-Check with your local dealership for deals and rewards in your area.
+For example, when your car’s in the shop, Lincoln may provide you with a free loaner car (as long as your Lincoln is still covered under its powertrain warranty).
+Check with your local dealership for deals and offers in your area.

-We got estimates for some common maintenance items on a 2016 Lincoln MKS in Austin, Texas, to help you get an idea of what you can expect to pay.
-Just remember that your expenses will likely differ somewhat based on your vehicle and mechanic.
+We got estimates for some common maintenance items on a 2024 Lincoln Navigator to help you get an idea of what you can expect to pay.
+Just remember that your expenses will likely differ based on your vehicle, location and mechanic.

 Lincoln repair costs